 Consult your doctor about the potential risks and benefits of taking an LMWH, and make sure they are aware of any other medications you take.
 In particular, NSAIDs can increase your risk of bleeding while taking LMWHs.

 Alto makes it as simple as possible to follow the treatment your doctor recommends.
 We offer same-day delivery and medication management tools like dose reminders and auto refills in our app.
 Our team of patient care pharmacists is also available to walk you through dosage instructions and answer your questions.
-Reach out via text or phone at 1-800-874-5881 or in-app messaging to get started.
+Reach out by phone at 1-800-874-5881 or in-app messaging to get started.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.